 1. Automatically Update Drivers Using Advanced Driver Updater

 Using both FREE and registered versions, you can update drivers.
-The trial version allows updating one driver at a time while the registered version allows updating all outdated drivers at once.
+The trial version allows updating one driver at a time, while the registered version allows updating all outdated drivers simultaneously.

 Step 1: Download and install Advanced Driver Updater.

 Step 2: Launch the driver updating tool > click Start Scan Now to scan the system for outdated drivers.

 Step 3: Wait for the scanning to finish.

 Step 4: You will not get a list of outdated drivers.
 Check the list and update the problematic network adapter driver.

 Step 5: If you are using the trial version, click the Update driver next.
 However, if you use the registered version, you can update outdated drivers by clicking Update All.

 Step 6: Restart the system to apply changes.